osrf/gazebo_tutorials/gzweb_development/tutorial_1.9.md

 # Overview

-The source code for Gzweb is located at the [osrf/gzweb](https://bitbucket.org/osrf/gzweb) Bitbucket repository.
+The source code for Gzweb is located at the [osrf/gzweb](https://github.com/osrf/gzweb) GitHub repository.
 The source code is composed of two main parts: Javascript code inside `gzweb/gz3d`, responsible for visualization, and C++ code inside `gzweb/gzbridge`, responsible for communicating with `gzserver`.

 # Javascript development